mainmatter/mainmatter.com/blog/_posts/2018-05-28-intl-polyfill-loading.md

 when using the [ember-intl] addon.
 We are now loading only the code and data that we actually need for the specific browser.
-Most users don't pay the extra cost of loading the polyfill and related data, and for the browsers that do need it it's available on demand.
+Most users don't pay the extra cost of loading the polyfill and related data, and for the browsers that do need it, it's available on demand.

 If you have any questions about these patterns or need help implementing them in your apps feel free to [contact us](https://simplabs.com/contact/).